kurapica/IGAS/Loop/README.md

 	-- Error : Usage : A:Add(Count, ...) - ... must be a string, got number.
 	obj:Add(3, "hi", 2, 3)

-So, you can see, the system would do the arguments validation for the method.
+So, you can see, the system would do the arguments validation for the method, since the lua is dynamic type language, this is not recommend.

 The `__Arguments__` is very powerful for the constructor part, when talking about *Init the object with a table*, no values should be passed to the constructor, but with the `__Arguments__`, some special vars in the init table should be take to the constructor: